netzpirat/haml-coffee/README.md

 $ haml-coffee -i template.haml -o t.js
 ```

 This creates a template named `t.js`.
-You can also set a directory as input and give a output file name for
+You can also set a directory as input and give an output file name for
-concatenating all output into a single file:
+concatenating all templates into a single file:

 ```bash
 $ haml-coffee -i templates -o all.js